MrDrMcCoy/vura/readme.md

 About:
 -----

-The VAMI Update Repository Appliance is a tool to help you create a portable update repository for VAMI-enabled VMware appliances.
-This allows you to transport the necessary bits to perform upgrades to network locations without internet access.
+The VAMI Update Repository Appliance is a tool to help you create a portable update repository for VMware VAMI-enabled VMware virtual appliances.
+This allows you to transport the necessary bits for performing upgrades to locations without internet access.
 It can also help to generate update ISO images for appliances that do not have them available for download.

 Requirements:
 ----